stretfordStart/soc_workstation_doc/docs/host_setup/arch_install.md

 - 2.6.3
 - 2.7.1

-If your archinstall is older run this to update:
+If your archinstall version is older run this to update:

 ``` bash
 pacman -Sy archinstall